1. Short Title and Commencement

 - The minimum duration requirement for the award of an undergraduate degree shall be four years divided into eight regular semesters; whereas, the maximum allowed time shall be seven years divided into 14 regular semesters.
-Similarly, for a minimum two years degree program the maximum allowed duration shall be four year.
+Similarly, for a minimum two years degree program, the maximum allowed duration shall be four years.

 - On the successful completion of the credit hours required for an undergraduate degree a student shall be awarded the degree after it is conferred in the convocation.
 However, prior to the convocation, a student may request program completion transcript and provisional certificate through concerned Head of Department.

-17. Medal Award Policy.— (1) A student desirous to compete for the award of a medal shall apply on the prescribed form to the office of controller of examinations within the announced time.
+- A student desirous to compete for the award of a medal shall apply on the prescribed form to the office of Controller of Examinations within the announced time.

 - Only those graduates shall be considered for the award of a medal who fulfill the following criteria:

 - completion of degree requirements within normal duration defined in Clause 19(1);